hedgeyedev/phlex-chatbot/README.md

 1. `#send_failure!` - similar to `#send_response!` this will replace the bot's temporary response but allows the UI to style the response differently, indicating to the user that something unexpected has occured

+### Channel#send_status!
+This message receives a `String` which is broadcast to all chat subscribers.
+The chatbot will change the title of the bot response placeholder with this message.
+It is expected that the "backend" will either broadcast a final response or a failure at some point after this.

+### Channel#send_response!
+This message receives `message: String` and `sources: Array<String>`.
+  - `message: String` - the message you want to broadcast to all chat subscribers.
+Sources can be link with the pattern `[1]`, `[2]`, `[3]`, etc. These text patterns will be replaced with the corresponding source from the `sources` argument, if supplied.
+The links are one-based, not zero-based.
+  - `sources: Array<String>` - links to source data in the `message`

+### Channel#send_failure!
+This message receives an Exception object.
+Its `message` is broadcast to all chat subscribers.
+This will cause the chatbot placeholder to be finalized with this message.
+No other response is needed after this point.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.